garrardkitchen/blog/content/posts/reality-of-engineering.md

 ## No code is perfect

-Put the keyboard down, and walk away....but only after you;ve finished writing the unit tests yes.
+Put the keyboard down, and walk away....but only after you've finished writing the unit tests, yes.
 Code and requirements change frequently.
 So, don't over think your code.
-Just make sure you adhere to good engineering principles and it does exactly what it is required to do, no more.
-Please don't add stuff that just isn't need as this will become somebody elses nighmare to support, refactor later!
+Just make sure you adhere to good engineering principles and that your code does exactly what it is required to do, no more.
+Please don't add code that isn't needed.
+This will become somebody elses nighmare to support and to refactor later!

 Now, write tests and move on...after capturing tech debt of course!

 ## Tech debt

-It happens all the time.
-It's a just what happens when you develop.
-It shouldn't been seen as a bad thing, providing it is managed correctly and openly.
-And that's one of the important things; to capture it.
+Technical Debt is created all of the time.
+It is what happens when you develop.
+It shouldn't been seen as a bad thing, providing it is managed correctly and as well as openly.
+This is a key point, it must be captured.
 So, what do you need to capture?
 Well, this is will give you a good start:
 - what needs to be done to deal with it (e.g. re-platform to the cloud)
-- why a decision has been taken to leave it as tech debt (e.g. temp solution to keep up momentum)
+- why the decision was made to leave it as tech debt (e.g. temp solution to keep up momentum)
-- what benefit it will give the organisation when dealt with (e.g. better resilience and `C`ustere`X`perience).
+- what benefit it will give the organisation when dealt with (e.g. better resilience and CX - `C`uster e`X`perience).

 Simples.

 ## No man is an island

 Keeping on the theme of Tech Debt; things like this need to be discussed openly.
 More to the point, the inclusion of tech debt needs to be agreed AND it has to be captured.
-This should be driven by good engineering leadership.
+This approach should be driven by good engineering leadership.

 ## Ideas; thick and fast

 To work rapidly towards a solution, ideas need to be thick and fast.
-These will be dismissed but well help shape the eventual solution.
+These will be dismissed and will help shape the eventual solution.
 This goes for both architecture and code solutionizing.
-The quicker the ideas are out there, the quicker they can be discussed.
-With these ideas being shared, the discussion n that will enevitably ensue will always bring the team members together.  `Collaboration` is your friend.
-The serendipity of this action will give more team members shared knowledge of this `problem domain` and will in part help in their development and education.
+The quicker the ideas are out there, the quicker these ideas can be critiqued.
+With these ideas being shared, the discussion that will enevitably ensue will always bring the team members together.  `Collaboration` is your friend.
+The serendipity of this action will give more team members shared knowledge of this `problem domain` and will, in part, help in their personal development and education.

-## Don't be precious of codebases
+## Don't be precious about your codebases

 This time next month, 6 months, a year, 2 years, etc.. it won't look the same and most probably will not exists.